No-Detective/causal-ml-treatment-effect/README.md

 - Cross-fitting for AIPW to reduce bias
 - Probability calibration for random forest models
 - Advanced CATE models (X-learner, R-learner)
 - Interactive dashboard for decision makers

+---

+## 📂 Dataset
+This project uses the [Uplift Modeling , Marketing Campaign Dataset](https://www.kaggle.com/datasets/arashnic/uplift-modeling)
+(14M samples, ~340 MB zipped).
+Due to size, the dataset is not included in this repository.
+Please download it manually and place it in the `data/` folder.